hortont424/notebook/Readme.md

 Building
 --------

-Use Xcode 4+ to build Notebook.
-Open Notebook.xcworkspace, and press the "Run" button.
+Use Scons to build Notebook: just type "scons" at the prompt ("sudo easy\_install scons" if it's not already installed).

+The resulting application will be located at Build/Notebook/Notebook.app.

 License
 -------